If you always have been dreaming of developing a single codebase, which works on mobile, and web ecosystems without many hassles, no worries anymore.

 - Top Reasons why developers are planning to drift towards React Instead of Angular

-- Choose Your Architecture For Building Web Applications
+- How To Choose Perfect Architecture For Building Web Applications?